 Introducing Dexter, the Automatic Indexer for Postgres

 Your database knows which queries are running.
-It also has a pretty good idea of which index is best for a given query.
+It also has a pretty good idea of which indexes are best for a given query.
 And since indexes don’t change the results of a query, they’re really just a performance optimization.
 So why do we always need a human to choose them?

 Introducing Dexter.
 Dexter indexes your database for you.
 You can still do it yourself, but Dexter will do a pretty good job.